How to Make a Grab-and-Go Dog Bowl

 Our travel dog dish is the answer to all those unnecessary single-use vessels.
 It's simple to make, lightweight, and can be stashed with ease in a backpack or purse—and the best part is, it can be used over and over again.
 A half yard of oilcloth will make one large dish, but they are so fun to make that we recommend bringing home a few yards of this colorful, waterproof fabric.
 To use, loosen the ends of the cording and widen out the bowl to your desired size.
 Tie a knot to keep the bowl standing while in use.

-For more ideas, scroll through our entire collection of dog crafts and upcycled pet projects.
+For more ideas, scroll through our entire collection of upcycled pet projects.